 When the cake has chilled, it's time to top it with an 8-ounce container of whipped topping.
 This works better than whipped cream because it will remain stable while the cake is refrigerated.

-Remember to defrost the unopened whipped topping in the refrigerator for at least 4 hours, without stirring, to maintain the volume you want.
-The cake can sit in the refrigerator, covered with plastic wrap, until the whipped topping defrosts; it is very chill and patient.😉
+Please remember to defrost the unopened whipped topping in the refrigerator for at least 4 hours without stirring to maintain the desired volume.
+The cake can wait in the refrigerator, covered with plastic wrap, until the whipped topping defrosts; it is very chill and patient.😉

 I love what sprinkles can do for a dessert of any kind!
 Choose the sprinkles that make you smile to top this pretty poke cake!
 The adorable little flags are probably from Dollar Tree, too!